On January the 7th -the Seven Herbs Of Spring (春の七草) in Rice Porridge (and the viewing of BLUE horses!)

 If you need help just ask a clerk for a NANAGUSA GAYU PAKU.

-The porridge should be eaten tomorrow morning!
+The porridge should be eaten on the morning of the 7th !
 Have fun and bon appetit!